CONSULTATION • CONSERVATION • REPAIR

 Note the steep pitch to the roof which had previously been thatched and we found straw remaining.
 We took great care with the repairs to the gable timbers which had considerable damage having been covered with a cement render and non breathable paint for forty odd years.
 Old seasoned oak was spliced into the original timbers as required to retain the structural strength, but only where it was vital.
-Most of the old oak was retained; this will dry out now and I was pleased that most of the historic oak remains.
+Most of the old oak was retained; this will dry out now and we were pleased that most of the historic oak remains.
 The brick infill had suffered too much damage from the cement render, each of the soft old bricks had been scored to provide grip for this cement render, thus it was not possible to leave the bricks exposed without the shelter coat of the white silicate paint which is of course breathable.
-There were no signs of lime wash on these bricks, but I feel sure they would have been lime washed in the past.
+There were no signs of lime wash on these bricks, but we feel sure they would have been lime washed in the past.

 This is a stone flint and chalk checkerboard cottage dating from the 17thC.
 A new extension has been added.
 Following good conservation principles it was planned to render the new part to show the new as new and old as old.
 We do this rather than trying to match in which always fails in my view, and does not let you read the cottage and its development clearly.
 That said, flint plinths were added to the new part, pointed with lime and with Chilmark stone faux cornerstones to give an older cob feel, with rounded corners to the blockwork and at the doors and windows.
 The whole then given a lime render, not too flat, and a silicate paint which is breathable and durable.

 The result is that the old sits well with the new and the detailing of the roof is able to tie the whole together in a very pleasing way.